nsh07/urban-plus-plus/README.md

 ```

 The above program makes use of [`curl_easy_strerror()`](https://curl.se/libcurl/c/curl_easy_strerror.html) to convert the error code from a `CURLcode` object (note that the return value of `objectName.fetch()` is assigned to `err_code`) to a string, which is then printed.
 This curl function is useful in user-facing programs which need simple error texts instead of technical error codes.

+There is also a timeout duration of 30 seconds set by the class, which is pretty much enough IMO since this program only fetches plain text JSON.

 # Dependencies